 A Qualified Team

 If you currently provide copiers and printers, your team may have the technical expertise to deploy new equipment, offer technical support and provide repair services.
-Still, your technicians and sales team may not have the training to use their skills to provide managed print services successfully.
+Still, your technicians and sales team may not have the training to use their skills to offer managed print services successfully.
 Likewise, if you are a managed services provider (MSP), your team may be experienced with providing services via a recurring revenue model, but they may not be trained and experienced in printing systems.

-Joyce advises, “To start, identify an MPS subject matter expert — either from within or hire from outside — who has the desire, skills and commitment to learning MPS and becoming trained and certified.
+Joyce advises, “To start, identify an MPS subject matter expert – either from within or hired from outside — who has the desire, skills and commitment to learning MPS and becoming trained and certified.
 Success in MPS requires more than a part-time effort and a casual approach.
 Success in MPS is based on a series of best practices that are continually employed to drive success.
 Attempting to move forward without this knowledge and commitment is like a doctor, plumber or lawyer attempting to practice their trade without the proper training, tools and mentorship.”

-Your MPS vendor partner can be a valuable resource for getting your team the training and support they need.
+Your MPS vendor partner can be a valuable resource for getting your team the necessary training and support.
 Xerox Managed Print Services, for example, offers an extensive MPS accreditation program that includes MPS operations training, consulting training, and sales training.
 Xerox also offers a 4.5-day training course on innovating on the MPS platform and an ownership forum where participants learn and share best practices.
 In addition, Xerox Intelligent Workplace Services shows MPS providers how to expand their businesses by leveraging workflow automation, content management and print infrastructure optimization for more efficient and secure workplaces.

 The ROI of Managed Print